mubashirzamir/matrix/README.md

-#Matrix
+# Matrix

-A wordle inspired game.
-Create the longest word from a daily grid of letters.
+## Create the longest word from a daily grid of letters.